 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Food Safety experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Food Safety landscape.
+These bios are provided to give lawyers a sense of the Food Safety landscape.

 HACCP Stands for Hazard Analysis and Critical Control Point.
 HACCP is an internationally recognized system for reducing the risk of safety hazards in food.
 An HACCP System requires that potential hazards are identified and controlled at specific points in the process.